Financial assistance from Kent County Community Action Agency.

-The local community action agency of Kent County Michigan is the non-profit Area Community Services Employment and Training, or ACSET.
+The local community action agency of Kent County Michigan is a non-profit.
 The organization helps low income and poor families, with a focus on seniors, the disabled, unemployed and families with young children.
 Another key condition is that the applicant needs to be willing and able to work towards self-sufficiency and exiting poverty.

-A number of social services and emergency assistance is coordinated by ACSET.
+A number of social services and emergency assistance is coordinated by Kent County Community Action.
 While some short term crisis aid is available, as noted the key objective is self-sufficiency.
 Get information and referrals to bill paying programs, job training, and other government benefits.

 Weatherization will help the working poor and low-income households in both controlling and reducing their energy costs.
 The focus is on the elderly, disabled, and families with young children.
 It addresses expenditures that are required for paying cooling or heating bills and it will make their homes much more energy efficient.
 The services of the weatherization program include furnace tune ups, free insulation of attics and walls, window glaze, health and safety checks, and air sealing.